Azure-Samples/llm-agent-ops-toolkit-sk/README.md

 `LLMAgentOps` Toolkit is repository that contains basic structure of LLM Agent based application built on top of the Semantic Kernel.
 The toolkit is designed to be a starting point for data scientists and developers for experimentation to evaluation and finally deploy to production their own LLM Agent based applications.

-The sample `MySql Copilot` has been implemented using the concept of `StateFlow` (a Finite State Machine FSM based LLM workflow) using [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/) agents - [StateFlow: Enhancing LLM Task-Solving through State-Driven Workflows](https://arxiv.org/abs/2403.11322).
+The sample `MySql Copilot` has been implemented using the concept of `StateFlow` (a Finite State Machine FSM based LLM workflow) using [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/) agents

+For more details on `StateFlow` refer the research paper - [StateFlow: Enhancing LLM Task-Solving through State-Driven Workflows](https://arxiv.org/abs/2403.11322).

 This toolkit can be used by replacing the `MySql Copilot` with any other LLM Agent based solution or it can be enhanced for a specific use case.